- Graduate Program

 • Spring Semester - November 1(International Students, October 1)

 Students who want to be considered for an assistantship must submit their application along with the request to be considered for an assistantship by January 15.
-The assistantship request goes directly to the department.
+The assistantship application goes directly to the department.